krscoolhub/Python_assingment/README.md

 ```
 Q26.
 What is a string?
 How can we declare string in Python?

+# strings in Python are arrays of bytes representing unicode characters.
+However, Python does not have a character data type, a single character is simply a string with a length of 1.To create a string, put the sequence of characters inside either single quotes, double quotes, or triple quotes and then assign it to a variable.

 Q27.
 How can we access the string using its index?

+#  Individual characters in a string can be accessed by specifying the string name followed by a number in square brackets ( [] ).
+String indexing in Python is zero-based: the first character in the string has index 0 , the next has index 1 , and so on.

 Q28.
 Write a code to get the desired output of the following
 ```
 string = "Big Data iNeuron"
 desired_output = "iNeuron"
 ```
+# o/p
+str = "Big Data iNeuron"
+print(str[8:])

 Q29.
 Write a code to get the desired output of the following
 ```